This page describes how to obtain, build, and test the

 Actual Run Times

 Where appropriate, actual run time data is provided in order to demonstrate the temporal impact of algorithm and data structure choices.
 This is instrumental for comprehension of asymptotic complexity.
-The data is generated by three code files, which are located within the directory for the target algorithm.
+The data is generated by two code files, which are located within each target algorithm’s directory18.

-algo_timer.c: Records the run time incurred by performing operations with various input sizes.
-Returns the median of three separate executions.
+algo_timer.c: Determines the run time incurred by performing operations with various input sizes.

 compare_times.py: Arranges data generated by